PhysioLabXR/PhysioLabXRDocs/source/DataStreamAPI.rst

 Video and audio input devices recognize by your OS are automatically detected and can be used as data sources.

+.. _datastreamapi video devices:

 Video Devices
 ----------------
-PhysioLab\ :sup:`XR` automatically detects the audio input devices connected to your computer.
+PhysioLab\ :sup:`XR` automatically detects the video input devices connected to your computer.
 Their name will be listed in the ``Add Stream dropdown`` as ``Camera 'x'``.
 To add an video input stream: